CFehrmann/SurveySolutionsAPIv2/README.md

   have one or several translations for your questionnaire, these can be used as well, such that the labels applied are in the required language.
-The (ExportClass) specific methods, subsequently make use of these additional attributes. reulting in publication-ready tables and graphs.
+The (ExportClass) specific methods, subsequently make use of these additional attributes, resulting in publication-ready tables and graphs.
 - **suso_export_paradata:** now uses milliseconds for all time based calculations, and also adds comprehensive questionnaire information to